“They have forsaken the right way and gone astray, following the way of Balaam the son of Beor, who loved the wages of unrighteousness.”

 They have forsaken the right way

-These false teachers knew the “right [straight] way,” but they rejected truth right in the face of it by their own volition.
-They were at the point of truth, but they left it behind.
+These false teachers knew the “right [straight] way,” but they rejected the truth right in the face of it by their own volition.
+They were at the point of accepting the truth, but they rejected it.
 They abandoned it with finality.
-They abandoned what they knew to be true.
+They forsook what they knew to be true.

 and gone astray